entigolabs/entigo-infralib-agent/README.md

 * location - location used when creating gcloud resources [$LOCATION]
 * zone - zone used in gcloud run jobs [$ZONE]
 * google-application-credentials-json - optional, gcloud service account credentials JSON string [$GOOGLE_APPLICATION_CREDENTIALS_JSON]
+* oci-region - oracle cloud region used when creating oracle resources [$OCI_REGION]
+* oci-compartment-id - oracle cloud compartment ocid where resources are created, selects the oracle provider when set [$OCI_COMPARTMENT_ID]
+* oci-profile - oracle cloud config file profile used for credentials, empty uses the default profile [$OCI_PROFILE]
+* oci-config-file - path to the oracle cloud config file used for credentials, empty uses ~/.oci/config [$OCI_CONFIG_FILE]
 * role-arn - role arn for assume role, used when creating aws resources in external account [$ROLE_ARN]
 * rotate-credentials - optional, generate new credentials for an existing service account, default **false**. **Warning!** This will delete any previous keys. [$ROTATE_CREDENTIALS]
 * trust-role - optional, instead of generating keys adds a trust relationship in AWS role or allows impersonation of the service account in GCloud.
-Value needs to be arn for AWS and full principal for GCloud, e.g. `serviceAccount:email` or `user:email`. [$TRUST_ROLE]
+Value needs to be arn for AWS and full principal for GCloud, e.g. `serviceAccount:email` or `user:email`.
+Not supported on Oracle Cloud (no impersonation), where the command always outputs an API signing key and a ready-to-paste `~/.oci/config` profile. [$TRUST_ROLE]
 * remove-user - optional, used with trust-role, removes an existing service account user in AWS or credentials in GCloud, default **false**. [$REMOVE_USER]

 Example